whiskyechobravo/kerko/README.md

 - `BASE_URL/api/last-sync`: Returns a JSON object with information about the last synchronization from Zotero.
 This may be used to monitor synchronizations.
-If no sync has been performed, it returns an empty object, otherwise the returned object contains the following key-value pairs:
+If no sync has been performed, it returns an empty object, otherwise the returned object contains the following values:
-    - `'hours_ago'`: Number of hours since the last sync.
+    - `hours_ago`: Number of hours since the last sync.
-    - `'when'`: ISO 8601 date string with the date and time of the last sync.
+    - `when`: ISO 8601 date string with the date and time of the last sync.

 ## Known limitations